abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 npm install
 ````

-It will take some time to install all packages.
+It will take some time to install all the packages.
 Then you can run the application using the following (or `yarn start`) command:

 ````bash
 npm start